TresAmigosSD/SMV/docs/user/smv_module.md

 ```

 The `run` method should return the result of the transformations on the input as a `DataFrame`.

+The parameter of the `run` method has type `runParams`, which is just an alias to type
+`Map[SmvDataSet, DataFrame]`.
+The driver program (Smv framework itself) will provide
+the lookup map, "inputs: runParams", to map all the required modules to their
+output `DataFrame`.
+As in above example, `val M1df = inputs(Mod1)` provides the `run`
+method the access to the result `DataFrame` of module `Mod1`.

 ## Module Validation Rules
 Each module may also define its own set of [DQM validation rules](dqm.md).
 By default, if the user does not override the `dqm` method, the module will have an empty set of rules.